wwt/git-foundations/sections/section_7.md

 19. Notice that **branch2** is no longer available.

-We can make some changes to our repository within **branch3** without impacting the **master** branch.
+We can make some changes to our repository within **branch3** without impacting the **main** branch.
 Click the link below to continue:

 [Next Section > Make Local Git Repository Changes](section_8.md "Make Local Git Repository Changes")